-Cemetery Complex of Mirogoj, Zagreb, CROATIA
+Historic Cemetery Complex of Mirogoj, Zagreb, CROATIA

-Built between 1876 and 1929 by the German architect Herman Bollé, Mirogoj is a multiconfessional cemetery complex located in Zagreb, Croatia.
-The site, characterised by Neoclassical architecture, presents elements of both dominant types of 19th century cemeteries, the so-called Campo Santo type and the park type.
+Built between 1876 and 1929, Mirogoj is a fine example of European Neoclassical architecture.
+This multiconfessional cemetery complex located in Zagreb, Croatia, was designed by the German architect Herman Bollé.
+It presents elements of both dominant types of 19th century cemeteries, the so-called Campo Santo type and the park type.

 The Historic Cemetery Complex of Mirogoj is composed of a central open space surrounded by arcades that are influenced in style by Italian and Central European cemeteries.
 One of the special features of Mirogoj is the harmonious relationship between the pavilions, the domes and arcades.